-I am a rigorous artistic researcher whose work examines and critiques topics relevant to mind, body/human, ontology and space.
+I am a rigorous artistic researcher whose work examines and critiques topics relevant to mind, body/human, ontology and our spatial understanding of self.
 I expand the idea of forensic methodology through the merging of subjective and experiential data collection with sampling, fieldwork and deep immersion.
-My artistic practice has evolved to include many phases of both academic and nontraditional inquiry as I develop situations of observation for understanding the body in relation to other bodies.
+My artistic practice has evolved to include many phases of both academic and nontraditional inquiry as I develop situations of observation for understanding the body in relation to other bodies, large bodies, non-human bodies.

 Poised between the contradictory tendencies of hard and soft sciences, my work seeks to understand the poetics of existence and how we navigate, challenge or question our boundary toward the unknown within the structure of what is known.

-I hold a Master of Fine Arts in Glass from the Rhode Island School of Design and a Bachelor of Fine Arts in Glass and Sculpture from the University of Wisconsin at Madison.
-I was a 2018 Artist in Residence at the Massachusetts Museum of Contemporary Art and recipient of their Assets for Artists Grant.
-Additionally I was a RISD Graduate Student Fellow in 2014, ‘15, and ‘16, and recipient of the Rhode Island School of Design President's Scholarship and Friends of Glass Scholarship.
-I have exhibited work in several group shows as well as independently in Rhode Island and at the Providence Art + Design Film Festival in 2016 as well as at the Madison Children’s Museum in Madison, WI, in 2014.
+I hold a Master of Fine Arts in Glass from the Rhode Island School of Design and a Bachelor of Fine Arts from the University of Wisconsin at Madison.
+I will be an artist participant on the Autumn 2020 Arctic Circle Residency Expedition.
+In 2018 I was invited to the Artist in Residence/Assets for Artists Program at the Massachusetts Museum of Contemporary Art where I was awarded the Assets for Artists Grant.
+I am a three time recipient of the Rhode Island school of Design Graduate Student Fellowship as well as a recipient of the RISD President’s Scholarship and Friends of Glass Scholarship.
+My work has been exhibited in Rhode Island at the Providence Art + Design Film Festival, and in several independent group shows across the United States.